iayanpahwa/iayanpahwa.github.io/_posts/2017-08-06-Reverse-Engineering-IoT-Devices.md

 ![Android Bluetooth Sniffer](https://iayanpahwa.github.io/assets/images/BLE/snoop.png "Android Bluetooth Sniffer")

-Next step was to bring the file on my workstation and try to visualize it using Wireshark which is a great tool for stuff like this, I've very basic understanding of using this tool but with some basic tutorial and hands-on it, I was able to look around and find some interesting stuff.
+Next step was to bring the file on my workstation and try to visualize it using Wireshark which is a great tool for stuff like this, I've very basic understanding of using this tool but with some basic tutorial and hands-on, I was able to look around and find some interesting stuff.

-The way the bulb could be working it by taking Red Green Blue or so called RGB values from the applciation and reflecting it by changing corresponding LED colors inside the bulb, or it could be also just taking color name and have a lookup table in it's EEPROM to map the intensities.
+The way the bulb could be working is by taking Red, Green, and Blue or so called RGB values from the applciation and reflecting it by changing corresponding LED colors inside the bulb, or it could be also just taking color name and have a lookup table in it's EEPROM to map the intensities.
 From couple of past RGB LED based projects, I know from the fact that any color can be mapped with values of Red Green and Blue intensities which are generally in an 8 bit scale.
 0-255, 0 means off and 255 means full intensity of that specific color from RGB, and these intensities are varied using a Pulse Width Modulated signal(PWM) from a timer IC or microcontroller.
 I've made such kind of project in past, if interested go checkout my project [IoT Holicay Lights](https://github.com/iayanpahwa/IoT-Holiday-Lights) and [OpenHAB RGB Controller](https://github.com/iayanpahwa/OpenHab-Particle-MQTT-master), both uses same concept.

-If you look closely on the screenshot below, you'll see some interesting things, which caught my eyes immediately, the destination has two kind of tags/values, the localhost, which is ofcourse our android mobile device, and the other is 'Texas Instruments' with a specific Unique address, Googling it, I found it a BLE based chip by Texas Instruments the 'CC2540' which the bulb is probably using, and the UUIDs we collected from examining GATT services were also example code meant for same chip :D So now without opening the bulb we know what's actually inside of it ;)
+If you look closely on the screenshot below, you'll see some interesting things, which caught my eyes immediately, the destination has two kind of tags/values, the localhost, which is ofcourse our android mobile device, and the other is 'Texas Instruments' with a specific Unique address, Googling it, I found it a BLE based chip by Texas Instruments the 'CC2540' which the bulb is probably using, and the UUIDs we collected from examining GATT services were also example code meant for same chip :D So now without opening the bulb we know what's actually inside it ;)

 ![Wireshark](https://iayanpahwa.github.io/assets/images/BLE/wireshark.png "Analyzing snoop log file using Wireshark")

 Investigating further, there are few types of protocol involved in overall communication as can be seen in wireshark- HCI_E, HCI_C, ATT etc. The ATT seems interesting and applying filter for ATT will only show ATT related packets.
 To only show packets fot ATT, I applied filter for Bluetooth Logical Link Control and Adaptation Protocol (btl2cap) and tried to analyze the packets sent from my local host to light bulb.

-After investigating 20-40 different packets, I was able to identify the string which was recurrence with slight changes, and here it is
+After investigating 20-40 different packets, I was able to identify the string which had recurrence with slight changes, and here it is

-##### Value: 00100006000a03000101000025ff00000000
+###### Value: 00100006000a03000101000025ff00000000
-##### Value: 00110006000a030001010049ff0000000000
+###### Value: 00110006000a030001010049ff0000000000
-##### Value: 00120006000a0300010100ff000000000000
+###### Value: 00120006000a0300010100ff000000000000
-##### Value: 00130006000a030001010049ff0000000000
+###### Value: 00130006000a030001010049ff0000000000
-##### Value: 00140006000a03000101000025ff00000000
+###### Value: 00140006000a03000101000025ff00000000

-Found the pattern yet?
+### Found the pattern yet?
 Let me make it a bit easy for you:

-##### Value: 00100006000a0300010100  0025ff  00000000
+###### Value: 00100006000a0300010100  0025ff  00000000
-##### Value: 00110006000a0300010100  49ff00  00000000
+###### Value: 00110006000a0300010100  49ff00  00000000
-##### Value: 00120006000a0300010100  ff0000  00000000
+###### Value: 00120006000a0300010100  ff0000  00000000
-##### Value: 00130006000a0300010100  49ff00  00000000
+###### Value: 00130006000a0300010100  49ff00  00000000
-##### Value: 00140006000a0300010100  0025ff  00000000
+###### Value: 00140006000a0300010100  0025ff  00000000

 The first set is clearly a fixed string, some sort of UUID which could be a write instruction Opcode, the last set is just string of 8 zeroes.
 The middle string is where all the magic is happening, and I was so happy to see it's just exactly as I was speculating, 6 bytes of string with 2 byte each for Red Blue and Green Color:

-##### 0025ff  --> 00 25 ff (Red off, Blue at 25 and Green at full intensity)
+###### 0025ff  --> 00 25 ff (Red off, Blue at 25 and Green at full intensity)
-##### 9ff00
+###### 9ff00
-##### ff0000
+###### ff0000
-##### 49ff00
+###### 49ff00
-##### 0025ff
+###### 0025ff   and so on .........

 ![Wireshark Packet Analysis](https://iayanpahwa.github.io/assets/images/BLE/ws.png "Wireshark Packet Analysis")

-By this way if you want to produce Blue color you can use string 00ff00 concatenated between the uuid and eight zeroes like BLE Packet containing 00140006000a030001010000ff0000000000 and send it to bulb over BLE on that specific address of characteristic which is exposed by GATT, this is all good in theory.
+By this way if you want to produce Blue color you can use string 00ff00 concatenated between the uuid and eight zeroes like BLE Packet containing *"00140006000a030001010000ff0000000000"* and send it to bulb over BLE on that specific address of characteristic which is exposed by GATT, this is all good in theory.
 In actual practice it could be a reversed string also, like instead of RGB it could be BGR(another common way of color representation), or it can be (255-value) in case of common anode LEDs, where 0 means full brightness and 255 means off, still controllable, but worst it can be nothing, meaning it's not what responsible for controlling colors, can't really tell without controlling it ;) That't the most exciting thing in reverse engineering, you never know ;).
 The best way to tell this is by controlling it without using the native Syska bulb app.

 I decided to use Bluez software stack which is available on Linux and I used my KALI Linux VM machine, because why not?
-Ain't we hacking? :P, Anyway, jokes apart, It is only possible to control the light bulb if you have an integrated Bluetooth in your workstation or use a USB Bluetooth Dongle which supports Bluetooth Low Energy, (LE v4).
+Ain't we hacking? :P, Anyway, jokes apart, It is only possible to control the light bulb if you have an integrated Bluetooth in your workstation or you can use a USB Bluetooth Dongle which supports Bluetooth Low Energy, (LE v4).
 I am pretty sure that my Macbook Air has one.
-I set up my virtual machine to use host's ( Macbook air's ) built-in bluetooth hardware, at this point I am not sure if Kali have supported driver for it but lets give it a shot, I do have a raspberry pi 3 with bluetooth support as a backup but first I shall use this option.
+I set up my virtual machine to use host's ( Macbook air's ) built-in bluetooth hardware using USB passthrough feature of virtualbox.
+At this point I am not sure if Kali have supported driver for it but lets give it a shot, I do have a raspberry pi 3 with bluetooth support as a backup but first I shall use this option.

 In my linux VM, I opened the terminal and checked if the device has been detected by running: